ThisisSaron/Mini-File-System-Demo/README.txt

         created by simply allocating the first free inode.

         Tasks:
-            Extend this function to handle directory structure.
-            Given a path, put the new file in the correct directory.
-            You will need to use the helper function splitname() Also make any changes needed to support multi-block files (at least 4 blocks, for 256 B) Note that an inode contains two block pointers.
-			You can use the second one for indirect blocks.
+            Extend this function to handle directory structure. --> DONE //////// Given a path, put the new file in the correct directory. --> DONE//////// You will need to use the helper function splitname() --> DID///////////// Also make any changes needed to support multi-block files (at least 4 blocks, for 256 B) --> NEED TO BE DONE Note that an inode contains two block pointers. --> WE'RE NOW DOING LINKED LIST You can use the second one for indirect blocks. --> NAH/////////////

-    2. File Opening/Closing
+    2. File Opening/Closing --> NEED TO BE DONE BUT SIMPLE ENOUGH

         The open_file() function opens a file by its inode and returns a file descriptor.
 A file descriptor is used to track the current read/write position